 Facility managers commonly use RFID chips.
 These chips are attached to assets and tells managers if assets are still on site.
 Over time, this evolved.
 Instead of using RFIDs, more managers are starting to use asset beacons.
 Asset beacons provide real time location tracking over longer distances than RFIDs.

 An example of using asset beacons is locating pallets in a large facility.
 For one facility, their main goal is keeping track of hundreds of pallets.
-By attaching bluetooth tags, workers are able to use their phones to track where the pallets are.
+By attaching bluetooth tag tracker, workers are able to use their phones to track where the pallets are.
 As a result, workers found it much easier to locate assets.

 How can I track information besides asset location?